surbhi-nijhara/techtumblr/ms-sql-guide/doc_source/ms-sql-cdc-approaches.md

 Folks who have used SQL Service broker have given good feedback.
 There has been no performance impact seen even when they have used service broker in use cases like data warehouse with SQL server configured on a relatively low-end machine.
 Performance benefits can also be read in detail [here](https://docs.microsoft.com/en-us/previous-versions/sql/sql-server-2008/dd576261(v=sql.100)).
 Check for more responses [here](https://stackoverflow.com/questions/61590787/sql-server-service-broker-performance-impact).

+On a concluding note, one of the above four approaches should meet the business use case and constraint if any.